-According to a study, tornadoes that occur at night – when many people are asleep – are more than twice as likely to become deadly than those during the day.
+According to a study, tornadoes that occur at night – when many people are asleep – are more than twice as likely to result in deaths than those that happen during the day.

-Put another way, about one in every 20 nocturnal tornadoes turned deadly, while only about one in every 50 daytime tornadoes were killers.
+Additionally, about one in every 20 nighttime tornadoes turned deadly, while only about one in every 50 daytime tornadoes were killers, according to the study.

 One reason for this is that tornadoes are typically unable to be seen in the dark unless the sky is lit up by frequent lightning.
-There are also fewer storm spotters willing to chase storms at night because of this reason, so that makes it even more difficult for meteorologists at the National Weather Service to confirm tornadoes on the ground in the dark, which might mean reduced lead time when issuing Tornado Warnings.
+There are also fewer storm spotters willing to chase storms at night because of this reason, which makes it even more difficult for meteorologists at the National Weather Service to confirm tornadoes are on the ground in the dark.
+That might mean reduced lead time when issuing Tornado Warnings.

-Additionally, tornadoes that occur overnight can catch many people off-guard because they may be sleeping and unaware of a dangerous twister potentially headed in their direction.
+In addition, tornadoes that occur overnight can catch many people off-guard because they may be sleeping and unaware a dangerous twister is headed in their direction.

 The highest percentage of nighttime tornadoes in the U.S. is found in the lower Arkansas, the lower and mid-Mississippi and the Tennessee River valleys, according to Ashley's study.